Tuition Assistance for Faculty and Staff

 - If a faculty/staff member is on approved family medical leave or short-term disability and the end date of his/her leave is after the eligibility cut off date for the term, the faculty/staff member is eligible for the tuition benefit.

-Tuition assistance benefits are administered by the Tuition Office in the Division of Human Resources.
-The Tuition Office makes final administrative determinations if any questions arise concerning an individual's employment relationship with the University and eligibility for tuition assistance under the program.
+Tuition assistance benefits are administered Human Resources, which makes final administrative determinations if any questions arise concerning an individual's employment relationship with the University and eligibility for tuition assistance under the program.

 The cut-off dates are: